-Since 2008 we’ve been looking for ways to reduce our environmental impact – a life long challange we greatly welcome.
+Since 2008 we’ve been looking for ways to reduce our environmental impact – a life long challenge we´re welcoming!

 This fiber is commonly used in our twill trousers & jackets, denim, shirts, and, jersey.
 The organic cotton we work with is certified with Global Organic Textile Standard, GOTS.
 The production sustains the health of soils, ecosystems and people by using natural processes rather than artificial inputs such as artificial fertilizers, pesticides or genetically modified seeds.